-When you become a new parent, everyone wants to give you advice and while it is usually given with the best of intentions, a recent poll shows that more than half of mothers say they received too much of it, leaving them feeling overwhelmed.
+When you become a new parent, everything in your life changes.
+Your body has changed, your routine is gone, you have another mouth to feed, many couples need to find a way to add to their income like investing (check out this motley fool review if this interests you), and so much more. nd because of this big chance, everyone wants to give you advice and while it is usually given with the best of intentions, a recent poll shows that more than half of mothers say they received too much of it, leaving them feeling overwhelmed.
 For one in five mothers, the study says it left them feeling unprepared.

 If you’re a mom, you will learn the majority of the things you need to through real-life experience.
 It’s not helpful to fill your mind with information that was important for your friend’s child because every child is different and perhaps you don’t need to hear that advice for the situation you’re in.
 Moms learn and grow, just like their children.
 This being said, no mom is perfect.
 You will make mistakes – especially if you’re bringing up a daughter in today’s toxic society.
 For example, you might not even realize that you’re unconsciously body shaming your daughter, simply through the way society has shaped you.
 You can click here to find out more about how you can avoid doing this.
 But if you’re a new mother then all of this is years ahead and you need to be focused on the now.